 What whales will you get to see from South Australia?

-The most common sightings whale watching in South Australia are Humpback Whales and Southern Right Whales.
+The most common sightings of whale watching in South Australia are Humpback Whales and Southern Right Whales.
 Further offshore with guides, visitors might be lucky enough to spot toothed whales such as sperm whales, pilot whales, and even orcas.

 The largest animal in the world, the blue whale, can also be spotted feeding offshore from Kangaroo Island and the Bonney Coast.